 BHP operates in an exceptionally tight rental market.
 This activity aims to increase housing choices by providing an incentive for new landlords to participate in the program, establishing a revolving security deposit loan fund for new participants and a damage claim fund for landlords, and restricting moves for current participants who are not in program compliance.
 This activity was approved in 2016 and was fully implemented in 2018.

-BHP does not anticipate any changes to the activity or its metrics in 2019.
+No changes are anticipated to the activity or its metrics in 2021.